Different Versions of AP Exams

 - Free-response booklets are not available for exams whose free-response questions are not released on the College Board website two days after the exam administration.

-- Schools may not borrow or lend exams.
+- Schools may not borrow or lend exams among one another.
 In the event that AP Services cannot fulfill a time-sensitive order, the school may offer a late-testing administration.

 Frequently Asked Questions

-Which subjects had additional exam versions in 2013?
+Which subjects will have additional exam versions in 2016?

 How does the College Board decide which version of the AP Exam my students will receive?

 Different versions of an AP Exam are distributed to a randomly selected sample of schools of varying sizes across all major U.S. geographic regions.
 Selected schools are representative of the total population in terms of school characteristics and test performance.
 When a school receives two versions of an exam for a subject, approximately half of the students will take the version given to most U.S. students, and approximately half will take the additional version.
-Note that these additional exam forms represent around 6 percent of the total number of U.S. exams in these subjects (the percentage varies by subject, depending on the number of exams given).
+For most subjects, a school will not receive an additional version of the exam in consecutive years.

 Are there any special administration requirements for the additional versions of AP Exams given in some U.S. schools?